Home

 Early Head Start

 Head Start is a comprehensive education, health, nutrition and parent involvement program designed to foster the healthy development and school readiness for three and four-year-old children from low income families.
 STEP provides education, nutritious meals, and the opportunity for social, emotional, and intellectual growth that helps prepare the children for success in school and in life.
 Medical and dental support services are also offered.
+Also serve up 200% proverty in a mixed delivery model.

 Provides a variety of support and assistance programs to low-income residents in Fauquier County.
 Offers preschool children (ages 3-4) a comprehensive program to meet their emotional, social, health, nutritional and psychological needs.
 The 4 major components of Head Start are Education, Health, Parent Involvement and Social Services.